- UGANDA NATIONAL PARKS

 Jungle life in semuliki is breathtaking especially for birds, primates, and butterfly and plant lovers.
 The jungle walk usually takes you up to the river semuliki meanders, buffaloes and elephants, statungas, leopards, pigmy hippos, crocodile primates and a wide range of forest and water birds.
 You can also come with fishing facilities for sport fishing along the river.

-You can travel to semuliki national park by road.
-There are two major roads from Kampala the capital of Uganda: Kampala - fort portal via Mubende is about 180km.
+Travel to Semuliki National park by road.
+There are two major roads from Kampala the capital of Uganda: Kampala – fort portal via Mubende is about 180km.
 (4-5 hr drive) while Kampala via fort portal via Masaka, Mbarara, and Kasese is about 465km (7-8 hr drive).
 In both routes 2 wheel drive vehicles can be used.